MarkMLl/paginate_pdfs/README.md

 etc.) paginated, so that the PDF page (typically shown at the top of the reader) and the stamped-on page number (at the bottom) are always in step.

 For booklet printing, i.e. two pages per side duplexed with correct collation, consider https://github.com/Boomaga/boomaga (https://www.boomaga.org/, or available as a package in many distreaux).
+However check that the "sub-booklet" facility is disabled, and don't override the program's printer settings (e.g. the "flip on" edge) casually.